Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 ![](img/Installing_SpiraPlan_18_2.png)

-To start the installation, double-click on the SpiraPlan<sup>®</sup> installation package (it will have a filename in the form of SpiraPlan-vX.X.X.exe).
+To start the installation, double-click on the Spira installation package (it will have a filename in the form of SpiraPlan-vX.X.X.exe).
 The Installer will display the following dialog box:

 ![](img/Installing_SpiraPlan_19.png)